Affiq/Worly/README.md

 # Worly
-An environmental website allowing users to take quizzes and estimate their carbon footprint
+<p> An environmental website allowing users to take quizzes and estimate their carbon footprint.
+Implemented using Spring Boot, JPA and Thymeleaf for page rendering.
+The websites allow users to login as regular users, or administrators.
+Administrators are able to create new quiz templates, consisting of questions, answers and scores.
+Users are then able to login and answer these quiz templates to achieve a score.
+These scores help capture a user's carbon footprint depending on the answers they have chosen, as well as showing the quiz results on how users can better improve their score and hence their carbon footprint. </p>

+<h2> Controller Overview </h2>
+Typically, a Front-End server such as react will handle the page rendering and display, which will send HTTP requests (usually Axiom for React JS) to the Back-End server (Spring Boot).
+However, due to time constraints, the user will directly interact with the backend which is then responsible for both display and business logic.